getsolus/solus-site.github.io/README.md

 > [!Note]
 > You will not need to restart the server when doing changes.
 Hugo does file watching across all the things.

+### Formatting

+All of the website code is formatted with [Prettier](https://prettier.io/), using a plugin to add support for Hugo template files.
+If you use Visual Studio Code, you can install the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to automatically format as you work.
+Consult the extensions and documentation for your editor if you use something different.

 ### Deployment